OutSystems/docs-product/src/develop/ui/patterns/mobile/content/carditem.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Card Item lists items with multiple content types, such as an image or icon, a title and description, and an action to the right.
+summary: The Card Item widget allows you to list items with multiple content types, such as an image or icon, a title and description, and an action to the right.
 ---

 # Card Item